Reichenau Glossary: Background

 Over the centuries Jerome’s translation of the Bible (c.
 382–405) became more difficult to read for novice clergy as a result of the various grammatical, lexical, and phonological changes that Latin was experiencing in the course of its evolution into Romance.
 To facilitate interpretation, scribes would put together glossaries or collected explanations of words or phrases found in the Vulgate.
 The words used as glosses tended to be those that were destined to survive in Romance, whilst the words that needed glossing generally were not.
 (Note: Nevertheless, the latter sometimes do survive in other branches of Romance- or even in French itself but with altered meanings.)

-What we now know as the Reichenau Glossary was compiled circa the eighth century at the Abbey of Corbie in Picardy.
+What is now known as the Reichenau Glossary was compiled circa the eighth century at the Abbey of Corbie in Picardy.
 From there it eventually found its way to the Abbey of Reichenau, in southern Germany, where it was found in 1863 by the philologist Adolf Hotzmann.